GabeOchieng/Zomato_Restaurants_Analysis/README.md

 ![alt text](https://raw.githubusercontent.com/karankharecha/Zomato_Restaurants_Analysis/master/output_files/text_rating.png)

+### Summary:
+CSV file indicates city wise highest and lowest rated restaurants which can be useful when people visit different cities of India.

 ## Analysis II: Below images show rating and popularity of restaurants on the basis of  price range, cuisines, and total cost for two

 - Top 10 highest rated Indian restaurants for each price range (1 to 4) :